keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

-Recall from the previous section, contexts only share two qualities: that they produce a term, and that they have effects.
+Recall from the previous section, contexts share two qualities: that they produce a term, and that they have effects dictating how the term is produced.
 After abstracting effects, contexts do not expose an obvious shared interface to extract the term.
 Consider the following definitions for `Option[A]`, `Either[X, A]`, and `List[A]`:

-**`Option[A]`** models the presence or absence of an instance of term `A`:
+**`Option[A]`** models the presence or absence of an instance of term `A`.
+It is the effect of _zero or one_ of term `A`:

 :::{.numberLines .nowrap}
 ```scala